Smart Gas-Saving Tips

 - Drive Lighter: Heavy vehicles drastically reduces your efficiency.
 Keep your trunk clear of items unless they are absolutely necessary, and remove roof carriers when not in use.
 When it snows in the Champaign area, make sure to clear your vehicle to get rid of unnecessary weight and wind resistance.

 - Check Your Tires: Low tire pressure can limit your fuel economy returns, and misaligned tires cause drag and wear faster.
 Make sure your tires are properly inflated, regularly rotated, and properly aligned for the best performance possible.
-Schedule service with Anderson Ford of Clinton for assistance, and consult your Ford Scheduled Maintenance Guide for further reference.
+Schedule service with Anderson Ford for assistance, and consult your Ford Scheduled Maintenance Guide for further reference.

 - Combine Your Errands: Plan your errands ahead of time to avoid making multiple trips.
 A cold engine uses more fuel than a warm one, so starting up your vehicle time and again for multiple trips negatively affects your mileage.